Thijs-Desjardijn/savefile/README.md

 ## Functions and Methods

 ### `New(path string, codec EncoderDecoder) (*Saver, error)`
 Creates a new `Saver` instance that manages save files in a given directory and handles encoding/decoding using the provided codec.
+**Note that you are allowed to create multiple savers in 1 directory but this will cause unexpected behavior**.

 **Parameters:**
 - `path` — The filesystem path to the directory where save files will be stored.